 |Windows, Visual Studio 2010 C#||Visual Studio 2010 project for the J-Link DLL startup sequence and the usage or the J-Link SDK in a C# application.|

-The sample projects are configured to be compiled and executed out-of-the-box and included as precompiled executable.
+The example projects are configured to be compiled and executed out-of-the-box and included as precompiled executable.
 They can be used to test the correct installation and proper function of the J-Link.

-Sample Python Script: The sample Python script can be executed using Python 3.5.2 on Windows, Linux and macOS.
+The example Python script can be executed using Python 3.5.2 on Windows, Linux and macOS.

-Sample C Code Applications: The sample C code applications code can be compiled with every common C compiler on Windows, Linux and macOS.
+The example C code applications code can be compiled with every common C compiler on Windows, Linux and macOS.
 Workspace / solutions and project files for Visual C++ 6.0 and Visual Studio 2010 are included as an easy way to start with, but the J-Link SDK is not limited to be used with these IDEs.

-Sample Visual Basic and Visual Basic .NET Application: The sample Visual Basic application is written in VB 6 and can be compiled with Microsoft Visual Basic.
-The sample VB.NET application is created with Microsoft Visual Studio 2010.
+The example Visual Basic application is written in VB 6 and can be compiled with Microsoft Visual Basic.
+The example VB.NET application is created with Microsoft Visual Studio 2010.

 The J-Link SDK includes everything which is needed to integrate J-Link into an application.
 The table below lists the most important files which are included.